Humana selected by Ohio to serve Medicaid beneficiaries - The Tribune

 Humana selected by Ohio to serve Medicaid beneficiaries

-Health and well-being company Humana Inc= has been selected by the Ohio Department of Medicaid to deliver health care coverage to Medicaid beneficiaries who live throughout Ohio starting in early 2022.
+Health and well-being company Humana Inc has been selected by the Ohio Department of Medicaid to deliver health care coverage to Medicaid beneficiaries who live throughout Ohio starting in early 2022.

 Humana will serve adults and children across the state of Ohio with the goal of helping them improve their health and well-being through a holistic, value-based approach to care that goes beyond traditional clinical care.